January 31st, 2025

-When it comes to ageing, a lot of people will joke that it’s all downhill after you turn 20.
-But, research actually proves that your body will produce 1% less collagen per year after the age of 20.
+When it comes to aging, a lot of people will joke that it’s all downhill after you turn 20.
+But research shows that your body produces 1% less collagen per year after age 20.

-Elastin and collagen are essential to your skin being able to stretch and bounce back, while maintaining a smooth and youthful look.
+Elastin and collagen are essential for your skin to stretch and bounce back while maintaining a smooth, youthful look.
 So, basically, this means your skin will lose about 1% of its elasticity per year after the age of 20.
 You won’t notice in your early 20s.
 But once you reach your late 20s and early 30s, you will start to notice new lines on your face and ask, “Where did that come from?”

 Some people are lucky.
-They’re genetically gifted with incredible skin that barely seems to crease as time goes on.
-But, those of us not named Jennifer Lopez or Paul Rudd definitely see the signs of ageing show up in the mirror and have to fight to keep looking young.
+They’re genetically gifted with incredible skin that barely seems to crease over time.
+But those of us not named Jennifer Lopez or Paul Rudd definitely see the signs of aging show up in the mirror and have to fight to keep looking young.

-Today, we thought it would be helpful to discuss some of the various ways that age may manifest itself in your appearance, while also exploring some of the services that our Toronto plastic surgery clinic offers that may be able to help.
+Today, we thought it would be helpful to discuss the various ways age may manifest in your appearance while also exploring the services our Toronto Plastic Surgeons Centre offers that may help.

 Wrinkles

-This is the most common and most-hated form of ageing.
+This is the most common and most-hated form of aging.
 Wrinkles occur because of the body’s tendency to produce less collagen and elastin.
-Your skin is no longer able to stand up to daily wear and tear like it used to.
+Your skin is no longer able to withstand daily wear and tear like it used to.
 Now, every single laugh, frown, wince, or sneeze seems to contribute to the formation of new lines and wrinkles.

-The body’s natural ageing process is responsible for this, but your skin can also be prematurely weakened and aged by things like:
+The body’s natural aging process is responsible for this, but your skin can also be prematurely weakened and aged by things like:

 How to Fight Wrinkles

-Our clinic actually offers 3 different types, and your facelift surgeon can help you decide which one is right for you.
+Our clinic offers 3 types, and your facelift surgeon can help you decide which is right for you.

 Full Facelift

-This targets the full face and can help you treat wrinkles of all sorts, as well as things like jowls.
+This targets the entire face and can help you treat wrinkles of all kinds, as well as jowls.
 We offer both women’s and men’s facelift procedures to ensure everyone gets the chance to look and feel their best.

-The two most popular types on the market are traditional deep plane facelifts, or SMAS facelifts.
-A SMAS procedure targets a sheet of tissue under your cheek known as the Superficial Muscular Aponeurotic System.
-Once our surgeons have lifted it, they can tighten your skin and restore a youthful complexion, without a stretched or unnatural look.
+The two most popular types on the market are traditional deep-plane facelifts and SMAS facelifts.
+An SMAS procedure targets a sheet of tissue under your cheek known as the Superficial Muscular Aponeurotic System.
+Once our surgeons have lifted it, they can tighten your skin and restore a youthful complexion without a stretched or unnatural look.

 Mid Facelift